MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 sr_watch is sr3_post with the added *sleep* option that will cause it to loop over directories given as arguments.  sr3_cpost is a C version that functions identically, except it is faster and uses much less memory, at the cost of the loss of plugin support.
-With sr3_watch (and sr3_cpost) The default method of noticing changes in directories uses OS specific mechanisms (on Linux: INOTIFY) to recognize changes without having to scan the entire directory tree manually.
+With a watch (and sr3_cpost), the default method of noticing changes in directories uses OS specific mechanisms (on Linux: INOTIFY) to recognize changes without having to scan the entire directory tree manually.
 Once primed, file changes are noticed instantaneously, but requires an